-For the given combinations of weld type, technology, and section the parameters and the section drawings are provided.
+For the given combinations of weld type, technology and section, the parameters and the section drawings are provided.
 The section drawings do not show the specific sections possible for a technology.

 The sheet parameters describing the sheet thickness in the following document sections are not part of the χMCF file contents.
 They are used in the weld specific sections to describe parameters stored in the χMCF file and their relations.